mvadai/muonhunter/README.md

 - TODO: implement second mode including buffers

 ### Credits
-- Sylvain Bissonette, Louis Frigon & Fandi Gunawan for the pcd8544 LCD driver code
+- Sylvain Bissonette, Louis Frigon & Fandi Gunawan for the pcd8544 LCD driver code (GPL v.3)
 - g4lvanix - eliaselectronics.com for the I2C slave library - this code
-is modified from the original
+is modified from the original (public domain)
+- the RPi Makefile and the MV_bmp085 code uses wiringPi as a library - see wiringpi.com